When your child needs a red blood cell transfusion

-Can my child get a contagious disease from a transfusion?
+Can my child get a disease from a transfusion?

 Although blood can never be 100% safe, blood donors are carefully screened and their blood is tested.
 The risk of infection from a transfusion is very low.

-- The risk of HIV infection has been reduced to 1 in every 8-12 million transfusions in Canada.
+The risk of human immunodeficiency virus (HIV) infection has dropped to 1 in every 8 to 12 million transfusions in Canada.

 For products made from plasma (such as albumin and immunoglobulin), there are extra steps taken to get rid of any of the viruses that may remain after testing.

 If you have questions, it’s a good idea to discuss them with your child’s doctor.

 Does my child have to receive blood from an unknown person?